STAT540-UBC/seminar-05/sm5_differential_expression_analysis.md

     ##
     ## data:  Expression by genotype
     ## t = 0.18154, df = 36.528, p-value = 0.8569
-    ## alternative hypothesis: true difference in means is not equal to 0
+    ## alternative hypothesis: true difference in means between group NrlKO and group WT is not equal to 0
     ## 95 percent confidence interval:
     ##  -0.4238796  0.5072706
     ## sample estimates: